oxcamne/oxcam/docs/member_record.md

 The remaining fields are for address and phone numbers, and are supplied by the member when joining.
 The fields marked with '\*' are required when joining.

-Note that the website about page is generated using the 'Committees' and 'President' fields of the member records, along with the associated email records, which should be maintained in parallel with the Google Workspace users and group lists.
+Note that the website 'about' page is generated using the 'Committees' and 'President' fields of the member records, along with the associated email records, which should be maintained in parallel with the Google Workspace group lists.